-If positive-pressure self-contained breathing apparatus is not used as part of the entry ensemble, and if respiratory protection is warranted by the potential hazards identified during the preliminary site evaluation, an escape self-contained breathing apparatus of at least five minute's duration shall be carried by employees during in it is the entry.
+If positive-pressure self-contained breathing apparatus is not used as part of the entry ensemble, and if respiratory protection is warranted by the potentialhazards identified during the preliminary site evaluation, an escape self-contained breathing apparatus of at least five minute's duration shall be carried by employees during in itial site entry.

-Jf the prelininary site evaluation does not produce suffident information toll dentify the hazards or suspected hazards of the site an ensemble providing equivalent to LevelBPPE shall be provided as minimum protection, and direct reading instruments shall be used as appropriate for identifying IDIH conditions.
-(See Appendix B for guidelines on LevelB protective equipment)
+Jf the preliminary site evaluation does not produce suffident information toll dentify the hazards or suspected hazards of the site an ensemble providing equivalent to Level BPPE shall be provided as minimum protection, and direct reading instruments shall be used as appropriate for identifying IDIH conditions.
+(See Appendix B for guidelines on Level B protective equipment)